<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 Chapter 5: Common concerns, plus tips to overcome them

-If you’re worried you’ll face some challenges as you make your case to stop using spreadsheets, that’s normal.
-Here are some common questions, concerns, and misconceptions, plus tips to help you overcome them.
+If you're worried you'll face some challenges as you make your case to stop using spreadsheets, that's normal.
+Here are some common questions, concerns, misconceptions, and tips to help you overcome them.

-With something as complex as stakeholder engagement, purpose-built software will help us use our limited resources wisely while simultaneously ensuring we serve our stakeholders successfully.
+With something as complex as stakeholder engagement, purpose-built software will help us use our limited resources wisely while ensuring we successfully serve our stakeholders.

 SRM software will help us reduce risks that could jeopardize our organization's reputation and the relationships we've worked for years to build.

-Someone says, “Everyone uses spreadsheets, that’s how it’s always been done.”
+Someone says, "Everyone uses spreadsheets, so it's always been done."

-Spreadsheets have a time and a place.
-But they’re not supposed to solve all of our vast and robust data requirements.
+Your answer: Spreadsheets have their time and place.
+But they are supposed to solve our vast and robust data requirements.

 Spreadsheets were designed for data storage and basic analysis.
 Trying to use them for anything else causes frustration, errors, double data entry, wasted time, and security issues.

-The status quo won’t cut it anymore, especially since there’s a purpose-built tool available to set our organization up for future success.
+The status quo will not work anymore, especially since a purpose-built tool is available to set our organization up for future success.

 Someone says, "Spreadsheets are safe and good enough."

-There’s more to safety than strong passwords, two-factor authentication, and avoiding hackers and information leaks.
-Human error jeopardizes our organization when people forget things like issues or commitments.
+Your answer: There's more to safety than strong passwords, two-factor authentication, and avoiding hackers and information leaks.
+Human error jeopardizes our organization when people forget issues or commitments.

-Collaborative tools like cloud-based spreadsheets or documents that teams create behind password-protected security protocols still pose all of the same problems as traditional spreadsheets, so they’re still not fully secure or scalable solutions.
+Collaborative tools like cloud-based spreadsheets or documents that teams create behind password-protected security protocols still pose the same problems as traditional spreadsheets, so they're still not fully secure or scalable solutions.

-The risks of spreadsheets are too high, and that’s not good enough for our organization.
-Quality SRM software goes through rigorous development and testing to ensure that not only is data safe and secure but that it also reduces risks related to human error, too.
+The risks of spreadsheets are too high, and that's not good enough for our organization.
+Quality SRM software undergoes rigorous development and testing to ensure that data is safe and secure and that human error risks are reduced.

 Someone says, "Let's use CRM software."

-CRM software was built to help marketers and salespeople manage relationships with customers.
-We’re not marketing or selling to stakeholders.
-We’re handling engagement activities, issues, and commitments, which have completely different workflows.
+Your answer: CRM software was built to help marketers and salespeople manage customer relationships, whether marketing or selling to stakeholders.
+Managing engagement activities, issues, and commitments has entirely different workflows.

-SRM software was built to help manage stakeholder engagement, specifically.
-We’re creating more risks for our business by implementing software that’s not purpose-built, and that’s not prudent.
+SRM software was specifically built to help manage stakeholder engagement.
+Implementing software that's not purpose-built creates more risks for our business, and that's not prudent.

 Risk vs. Reward

-Ward Ferguson, Vice-President of Product & Operations at Jambo, shared the experience of an organization that selected CRM software for stakeholder engagement and ultimately paid the price.
+Ward Ferguson, Vice President of Product and Operations at Bo, shared the experience of an organization that selected CRM software for stakeholder engagement and ultimately paid the price.

-They selected a popular CRM and spent millions of dollars to customize it to their needs and implement it at their organization.
-Because CRMs are built for marketing and sales instead of stakeholders and engagement, it took far more time and money than they expected to customize it and roll it out to their team.
-Not long after implementing it, they realized that nobody used it and they went back to using spreadsheets.
+They selected a popular CRM and spent millions of dollars customizing it to their needs and implementing it at their organization.
+Because CRMs are built for marketing and sales instead of stakeholders and engagement, it took far more time and money than they expected to customize and roll it out to their team.
+Not long after implementing it, they realized nobody used it, so they returned to spreadsheets.

 By selecting CRM instead of SRM software, they realized they wasted a mind-boggling amount of money since it wasn't built for stakeholder engagement.
 They knew spreadsheets weren't sustainable, either, so they ultimately selected SRM software, which they admitted, in hindsight, they should've chosen first."